primer/react/.changeset/erken-gelen-oturur.md

 '@primer/react': patch
 ---

-Updates loading counter for UnderlineNav.Item component
+UnderlineNav: Display loading counters only for items with the "counter" prop.